JayWood/the-seo-framework/readme.txt

 **Preamble:**

-* This is a dot version bump update, which is done so as the core code has been changed drastically. **Twelve new classes** have been added to maintain structured code, including many more function to fetch data easily and consitently.
+* This is a dot version bump update, which is done so as the core code has been changed drastically. **Thirteen new classes** have been added to maintain structured code, including many more function to fetch data easily and consitently.
 * With hundreds of changes, I had to find a new way to present this update in an understandable manner.
 So here goes!

 **Summarized:**